dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T279: Superior/inferior thinking contradicts equality principles.
+### T279: Such separation contradicts principles of equality and justice.

 |Support|
 |---|